Restoration Druid Best Covenants, Soulbinds, and Conduits — Shadowlands 9.1.5

 - Necrolord gives you Adaptive Swarm.
 It is both a DoT and a HoT, alternating between jumps.

-The main reason why Night Fae is so strong for Restoration Druids is because Convoke the Spirits blows all other Covenant abilities out of the water.
-First of all, it is a cooldown that has incredible synergy with the rest of the kit both in Mythic+ and in Raiding.
-You can use it as a DPS cooldown or healing cooldown depending on situation.
-When healing, it puts out a ton of HoTs that can be extended by Flourish or empowered if you use it in Incarnation: Tree of Life.
-Secondly, it provides the highest amount of both healing and damage overall.
+The main reason why Night Fae is so strong for Restoration Druids in raid content is because Convoke the Spirits blows all other Covenant abilities out of the water.
+First of all, it is a cooldown that has incredible synergy with the rest of the kit, especially with Flourish and Incarnation: Tree of Life.
 Ravenous Frenzy is the only other Covenant ability that works as a major cooldown, but it is very weak on its own, has a longer CD, and gives less overall throughput.
-Kindred Spirits and Adaptive Swarm are both extremely weak to the point of barely affecting your healing at all.
+Kindred Spirits and Adaptive Swarm are both extremely weak to the point of barely affecting your healing at all on their own in raid environment.
 Adaptive Swarm provides a large amount of single-target healing, especially when paired with Verdant Infusion, but you are going to be doing a ton of healing without Adaptive Swarm on single-target as-is.
+Kyrian is only good because of the Covenant Legendary and that relies on your partner to gain stats and do damage with its help.
+Your actual throughput will take a major hit, mostly in your cooldown windows.

 Night Fae Restoration Druid Deep Dive